Skip to main content

 1Muscat cityGrand Mosque, Rozna, bioluminescencecity day

-2Muscat → Quriyat → Bimmah → Fins → SurCoastal road, sinkhole, Fins Beach, Wadi Tiwi~230 km
+2Muscat → Quriyat → Bimmah → Fins → SurCoastal road, sinkhole, Fins Beach, Wadi Tiwi

 Hidden Gems